hellerve/blog/wip/The_Practicalities_of_Attending_the_Recurse_Center.md

 awkward.
-I had this feeling of being trapped in a social [uncanny valley](https://en.wikipedia.org/wiki/Uncanny_valley)—the US functions mostly the same as Germany culture-wise, but sometimes just different enough that there was some friction that was hard for the foreign person.
+I had this feeling of being trapped in a social [uncanny valley](https://en.wikipedia.org/wiki/Uncanny_valley)—the US functions mostly the same as Germany culture-wise, but sometimes just different enough that there was some friction that made it difficult for the foreign person to express themselves feely.
 One of the best decisions I made was to [write about it](https://blog.veitheller.de/Awkwardness.html), as open and as vulnerable as I dared to be.
 The reception was unequivocally positive, and a lot of international people shared similar feelings.
 It felt great to know that I